 Quality: Crystal Clear

 Depth: Average (deepens gently and incrementally)

-At the peak of the summer tourist season, there are a lot of swimmers here, so when you are near the beach, you must use so use the marked surf zone mid-way along the beach.
+At the peak of the summer tourist season when you are near the beach you must use so use the marked surf zone mid-way along the beach, as there are a lot of swimmers.

 Access to Chryssi Akti:

 Chryssi Akti (or Golden Beach) is at the SE side of Paros, at a distance of 1,5-2,0 km from the village of Drios.
 The buses that start from Parikia or Naoussa with final destination Drios, will leave you at the main road, about 200-300 meters from the beach.
 There are two asphalted roads leading to it and plenty of parking spaces.

 Arrival by Airplane: Paros Island features its own airport with daily flights to “Eleftherios Venizelos” Athens International Airport and all major International Airports.
 Paros Airport is located at 10 km from Parikia.
 From Athens airport, there are daily flights to Paros (half an hour flight).
 The number of flights and their time-table depend on the time of the year (2 or 3 daily flights in summertime).